Alexander-van-der-Zalm/Kalaha-Board-Game/README.md

 **Make variants via ReactiveGameRules**

 With the current separation comes relatively ease to extend and iterate over the functionality of the game, in the case that this was an actual iterative product.
-A game variant pretty much comes down to writing a new entry into ReactiveGameRules class.
+A game variant pretty much comes down to writing hookup log in a new entry into ReactiveGameRules class.

 **Serve games from a repository**